Why you CAN buy a house in the Netherlands (Even if you’re an expat and aren’t planning on staying forever)

 Has it ever crossed your mind to buy a house in the Netherlands?
 Has the Netherlands become your home more than you consider your native country to be your home?
 So much so that you don’t ever see yourself leaving the Netherlands again.
 Or, are you just thinking about making a good investment by buying a house?
 Well, we’ve got great news for you in both cases!

-But, if you feel that’s too much trouble, you can also just sell your house because the bank doesn’t restrict you from doing that.
+But, if you feel that’s too much trouble, you can also just sell your house because the bank doesn’t restrict or penalize you from doing that.
 There are plenty of possibilities to repay your mortgage early, even when you’re not selling your house.

 Mortgages in the Netherlands

 What mortgage options do you have if you’re interested in buying a house in the Netherlands?
 There are many types of mortgages being sold in the Netherlands but only two of those types (as of now), have the added benefit of making you eligible for the ‘hypotheekrenteaftrek’ ( tax rebate on the own residence mortgage interest).